-If your computer meets the system requirements, you can send video and audio output to the projector through the computer's USB port (preferably USB 2.0).
+If you have a Windows Vista[®], Windows XP, or Windows 2000 computer, you can send video and audio output to the projector through the computer's USB port (preferably USB 2.0).
 Connect the projector to your computer using a USB cable.